bbrowning/crc-operator/README.md

 ### Access the CRC cluster from the command line using oc:

+The easiest way is to login to the web console, click the dropdown for the `kubeadmin` user in the upper right corner, and click 'Copy Login Command'.

-Extract the kubeconfig to a `kubeconfig-crc` file in the current directory and use that to access the cluster:
+Alternatively, you can extract the kubeconfig to a `kubeconfig-crc` file in the current directory and use that to access the cluster.
+The client certificate in this kubeconfig expires in some period less than 30 days.

 ```
 oc get crc my-cluster -n crc -o jsonpath={.status.kubeconfig} | base64 -d > kubeconfig-crc